JoshRoll/Pedestrian-Injury-Disparity-Index-Analysis/README.md

 # Script Details
 Two scripts are available in this repository.
 The script Z_Score_Analysis_prod.r will take previously compiled data and develop the Race, Ethnicity, and Income Index (REII) and use it to calculate pedestrain injury rates.
-The data that in Tracts_Data_2014-2014.RData and Tracts_Data_2008_2012.RData contain data elements from Census which can be acquired using the script titled download_Census_Prepare_data_prod.r.
+The data compiled in Tracts_Data_2014-2014.RData and Tracts_Data_2008_2012.RData contain data elements from Census which can be acquired using the script titled download_Census_Prepare_data_prod.r.
 Other data elements inlcuding pedestrain injury data and transportation netowrk data are derived from different data sets which are not easy to link to in this project